guidedhacking/GuidedHacking-Injector/README.md

 It features five injection methods, six  shellcode execution methods and various additional options.
 Session separation can be bypassed with all methods.

+If you want to use this library with a GUI check out the [GH Injector GUI](https://github.com/Broihon/GH-Injector-GUI).

 ----

 ### Injection methods